Tuguberk/openGlad/README.md

 ## What is openGlad?

 openGlad is a **Model Context Protocol (MCP) server** that acts as the ultimate friction engine for startups.
-It provides AI agents (Claude, Gemini, ChatGPT, etc.) with specialized tools to enforce loss-prevention *before* you write a single line of code:
+It provides AI agents (Mistral's Le Chat, Claude, etc.) with specialized tools to enforce loss-prevention *before* you write a single line of code.
+Through MCP, you can seamlessly connect openGlad directly to **Mistral's Le Chat** natively:

 - 🛑 **Loss-Prevention Pipeline** — Runs behavioral pattern scans, 3-scenario failure predictions, and locks building until monetization is confirmed.
 - 🔍 **Market Reality Check** — Analyzes real-time Reddit trends across 11 entrepreneurship subreddits to detect overcrowding and entry risks.